m2b3/gesturecap_mapping/mapping/Readme_of_ableton/Ableton_Live_Virtual_DJ_tutorial.md

 [Watch demo on YouTube](https://www.youtube.com/watch?v=another-video-id)

 Instead of relying on a single complex Max patch that handles multiple landmarks simultaneously, this system uses multiple simple patches that can be combined as needed.
 Each patch serves a specific function.
-Musicians can load only the patches required for a specific performance, streamlining the workflow.
+Musicians can load only the patches required for a specific performance.

 ### **Key Benefits:**
 - **Modular functionality**: Load only what you need.